epinio/docs/docs/explanations/detailed-push-process.md

 The chosen S3 storage solution is later used by the staging job.

-After successful authentication (step 1), the API server uploads the tarball to the S3 endpoint and responds with a `blobUID` that can be later used to reference the uploaded tarball.
+After successful authentication (step 1), the API server uploads the package to the S3 endpoint and responds with a `blobUID` that can be later used to reference the uploaded package.

 ## Staging the app (step 3)